 One use case for multiple VMware host profiles is having different VMware host profiles for environments such as Production and Development, or any other case where your vSphere hosts have different properties.
 Remember, VMware host profiles are key to a uniform configuration.

-Be sure to check out VMware’s vSphere Host Profiles for 6.7 documentation here.
+For more information, be sure to take a look at VMware’s vSphere Host Profiles for 6.7 documentation here.